phptuts/udemy-svelte-course-notes/tip-calculator/video1.md

 Open the src/App.svelte file.
 Notice that it is taking in prop name and showing that on the page.
 This is why the page now says Hello {Yourname}.
 Note all components will go into the src folder.

 Open up the public folder.
 Here you will find the index.html, global css and the build folders we talked about previously.  global.css is just a css file no magic there.
 Same for our index.html.
-The notice that these files already have link and script tags for the bundle.js and bundle.css files.
+Notice that these files already have link and script tags for the bundle.js and bundle.css.